nrfconnect/sdk-nrf/doc/nrf/protocols/bt_mesh/dfu_over_bt_mesh.rst

 * :ref:`zephyr:bluetooth_mesh_dfu_cli`
 * :ref:`zephyr:bluetooth_mesh_dfd_srv`

-The specification that the Bluetooth mesh DFU subsystem is based on is not adopted yet, and therefore this feature should be used for experimental purposes only.
+The Bluetooth mesh DFU subsystem is in experimental state.
 For more information about the Zephyr Bluetooth mesh DFU subsystem, see :ref:`zephyr:bluetooth_mesh_dfu`.

 The Bluetooth mesh subsystem in |NCS| provides a set of samples that can be used for evaluation of the Bluetooth mesh DFU specification and subsystem: